 Give this Instant Pot Tikka Masala a try this week – you will love the delicious flavors!Print

-Instant Pot Tikka Masala (w/ Chicken or Chickpeas)
+Instant Pot Chicken Tikka Masala (Vegan Adaptable!)

 - Prep Time: 10